PTSD Treatment for First Responders

 PTSD treatments that show promise for first responders include:

 If you or a loved one is living with PTSD as a result of work-related trauma, FORTITUDE is here to help.
-Our specialty track is designed to address your experiences with licensed therapists and clinicians trained in clinical interventions for first responders.
+Our specialty track is designed to address your experiences with licensed therapists and clinicians trained in clinical interventions for veterans and first responders.

 The FORTITUDE program treats substance use disorders and co-occurring conditions like PTSD, depression and anxiety.
 We offer a full continuum of care, including: